grzegorzkowalski/NetFramework/Day_3_Exercise_En.md

 Create a simple `aspx` page that enters a name and prints "Hello" + name in the page.
 Use a TextBox + Button + Label.

-In Default.aspx
+In <yourPageName>.aspx
-Open the Default.aspx file and modify the content inside the <form> tag as follows:
+Open the <yourPageName>.aspx file and modify the content inside the <form> tag as follows:

 ```
 <form id="form1" runat="server">